 - Appear disorganized and manage things haphazardly.
 Doing things haphazardly is prone to mistakes.
 In business, when you are making mistakes, it’s costing you time and money.
 With associates, making mistakes will cost you in productivity and morale, and will kill their image of you as a leader.
 Worse yet, associates will follow your example.

 - Fail to see the positives in others.
 The key here is to maintain a positive mindset.
 Leadership is all about finding positives, for business growth, for competitive advantage, and people development in your organization.
 Managers and entrepreneurs need everyone in their organization accentuating the positive, not amplifying the negatives.

-Leadership and improvement is about taking small steps forward, and evolving just a bit each day.
+Leadership and improvement are about taking small steps forward and evolving just a bit each day.
 Think evolution, not revolution.
 Anyone can change one behavior a month, or eliminate one mistake, and suddenly you too can be an “overnight success.”

 Of course, correcting leadership mistakes is only the beginning.
 There are at least 49 other ways to go wrong in navigating workplace relationships, problem-solving approaches, time management, credibility, and business effectiveness.
 How many have you avoided recently in your job?